webuum/webuum-docs/docs/docs/about.md

 - You only need small enhancements or isolated interactivity.
 - You care about **PageSpeed** and **performance**

+Take an example from [@tailwindplus/elements](https://tailwindcss.com/blog/vanilla-js-support-for-tailwind-plus), for basic UIs the web components are a perfect fit.

 ## The Platform is Enough (Almost)

 Modern web APIs are powerful.
 Webuum just fills in the small gaps.